 A common theme across any utility is the need to track usage and bill based for this usage.
 As a result, in order to bill a customer, usage data must be gathered and translated into a billable amount.
-This can become a very time consuming task when the steps of gathering data and translating this data into a billable amount must be repeated for each individual customer.
+This can become a very time-consuming task when the steps of gathering data and translating this data into a billable amount must be repeated for each individual customer.
 The good news though?
 The repetitive nature of this process though makes it an optimal candidate to be automated through software.
 The first step involved in billing for most utilities is gathering usage data from meters or some other monitoring device.
 One option for accomplishing this is having staff manually read each meter and write down the usage.
-At that point the usage data can be translated into bills for each customer.
-This labor intensive process can however quickly become a very time consuming and costly method of managing billing.
+At that point, the usage data can be translated into bills for each customer.
+This labor-intensive process can however quickly become a very time consuming and costly method of managing billing.
 If you’re looking to automate this process there are a number of automatic meter reading (AMR) systems available to you.

 Automatic meter reading systems can vary greatly in their methods of tracking and complexity.
 Some will consist of a fully integrated network that continuously monitors and logs utility usage.
-This type of AMR system will give you the greatest depth of information and highest level of control.
+This type of AMR system will give you the greatest depth of information and the highest level of control.
 If this level of control is not needed, there are additional options available to you.

 Some automatic meter reading systems will use mobile devices that connect to meters to gather usage data.
 This will allow you to ensure that your data is 100% accurate eliminating any human error.
 If you are, however, looking to improve the productivity of the meter reading process, a wireless AMR system offers just the solution.
 Wireless automatic meter reading systems send data to a device within a certain proximity of the meter.
 This means that staff can just drive down the street while data is gathered automatically.